grokify/fastly-logging-proxy/README.md

 This small server supports the Fastly HTTPS logging challenge at `/.well-known/fastly/logging/challenge` and proxes to the server URL at the environment variable `PROXY_URL` without a challenge-response.

+Note: It is configured to be deployed to Heroku's free tier for testing purposes.
+This can be adjusted by forking this repo and editing the [`app.json`](app.json) file.

 See more here:

 * [Log streaming: HTTPS](https://docs.fastly.com/en/guides/log-streaming-https)